 - The oxidation state of elements in p – block is maximum when it is equal to a total number of valence electrons i.e. the sum of S and P electrons.
 One of the most interesting facts about the p-block elements is that it contains both non-metals and metalloids.

-The first member of the p block elements differ from other elements in two major respects:
+The first member of the p block elements differs from other elements in two major respects:

-- First is the size and each and every property which depend upon the size.
+- First is the size and each and every property which depends upon the size.

 - The second difference applies only to the p-block element, which arises from the effects of d-orbitals in the valence shell of heavier elements.